PicanhaLabs/blog/_posts/doctrine-dbal.md

 draft: true
 ---

-Some days ago I was researching about an ORM to plug in our system.
+Some days ago I was on a research about an ORM to use in our system.

-At the first moment i remember of Doctrine, because I already have others experiences with this ORM and it was good.
+So I remembered about Doctrine, because I already had other experiences with this ORM and it was good.

-But, I want first, bring to you the DBAL (Database Abstraction Layer) of Doctrine, which is powerfull too.
+But before entering on this, I want to bring you Doctrine's DBAL (Database Abstraction Layer).

-At first, we must know that an ORM (Object-relational mapping) can exists without an DBAL.
-But, by obvious reasons, **its always good have an DBAL** to abstract the diferences between the database engines.
+First, we must know that an ORM (Object-Relational Mapping) can exists without a DBAL.
+But, by obvious reasons, **its always good to have a DBAL** to abstract the diferences between database engines.

 So, lets start configuring the DBAL.
-I will use composer PHP to manage dependencies, but you can manage it by yourself.
+I'll use composer PHP to manage dependencies, but you can manage it by yourself.

-First, we put the dependency of Doctrine DBAL, at **composer.json**:
+Put the dependency of Doctrine DBAL, at **composer.json**:

 ```json
 {